YoungKameSennin/Team36-SignLanguageInterpreter/README.md

 Interpret the dataset by obtaining number of members in each classes and showing simple demo of our dataset. <br>
 ### interpreter.ipynb:
 Define model achitectures, train model, predict model and compares accuracies and losses, indicating accuracy growth each epoch.
+### app.py:
+Using flask to connect our UI to localhost:9999
+### example.jpg
+It is an example input for our model, upload it to see how it is predicted!
 ### static:
 A folder contains .js .css files.
 These files define the style of our frontend
 ### upload_file: